What is the RANK Function?

 In both formulas, it’s the COUNTIF function that does the trick.
-We used COUNTIF to find out the number of times the number occurred that was ranked.
-In COUNTIF formula, the range consists of a single cell ($C$5:C5).
+We used COUNTIF to find out the number of times the ranked number occurred.
+In the COUNTIF formula, the range consists of a single cell ($C$5:C5).
 As we locked only the first reference ($C$5), the last relative reference (C5) changes based on the row where the formula is copied.
 Thus, for row 7, the range expands to $C$5:C10, and the value in C10 is compared to each of the above cells.

 Thus, for all unique values and first occurrences of duplicate values, COUNTIF returns 1; and we subtract 1 at the end of the formula to restore the original rank.

 For ranks occurring the second time, COUNTIF returns 2.
 By subtracting 1, we increased the rank by 1 point, thus preventing duplicates.
-If there happen to be 3 plus occurrences of the same value, COUNTIF()-1 would add 2 to their ranking, and so on.
+If there happen to be 3+ occurrences of the same value, COUNTIF()-1 would add 2 to their ranking, and so on.